 For now, Mallough's asking people to help to support those small businesses who are the hearts and souls of the community.

-In the meantime, Mailloux says he'll continue to help the community as long as he's able to do it.
+Meantime, Mailloux says he'll continue to help the community as long as he's able to do it.
 He's also feeding those employees affected by the recent provincial shut-down with prepared meals as well.